Flash

 - To clear all selections - Hit the escape key

-- Exercise 6 - Line and Fill as Separate Objects
+- Exercise 6 - Stroke and Fill as Separate Objects

 - Set the fill and stroke colors to different colors and not white - draw